Vincit/venia/README.md

 ### Query with variables

 Now you can generate really complex queries with variables as well.
 In order to define variables, we need to define an operation type and name.
-Notice, currently on `:query` operations are supported.

 ```clj